DCVglobalnetwork/property-demo/README.md

 Check out the live demo of this project here:
 [https://property-demo-2025.netlify.app](https://property-demo-2025.netlify.app)

+1. Open index.html in any browser.
+2. Use the mock property data to simulate Chainlink output.

 You can also scan the QR code in the project brochure or slides to open the demo directly on your device!

 ![image](https://github.com/user-attachments/assets/92d17fde-55ca-4ef2-b0ca-18bbc3efa790)

 ---